2020 March 18th edition

 - Cutting edge technology, values and expertise are unconstrained by established ideas.
 These are critical operating tools.

-- There are insights everywhere at the operational level, from improvements to advertising and web site strategy to feedback from customer claims.
+- There are insights everywhere at the operational level, from improvements to advertising and website strategy, to feedback from customer complaints.
+When figures reported are under expectations, go back to the operational level to make decisions.

 - Use Pirate Metrics (the AARRR model) to break down performance by Acquisition, Activation, Retention, Referrals and Revenue for each service.
 Generate graphical and visual representations of figures in real time.
-Use graphs to plan improvement and frequently test using AB testing.
+Use graphs to plan improvements and frequently test using AB testing.
 Repeat this cycle continuously (PDCA).
+Increase the speed of improvement.
+If we improve 0.2% of our work every day, our work will improve by 200% a year later.

 - A meticulous organization is a strong organization.

-- When negotiating speak directly to key persons.
+- When negotiating with a business partner, speak directly to key persons, not through others.

-- At meetings record actions, timelines and next meeting date in the minutes.
-Distribute the minutes.
+- During a meeting, decide and record (1) to do, (2) due date, and (3) next meeting date, and send the minutes to members after the meeting.
 Improve efficiency by holding regular meetings and internal status meetings.

 - Develop time management (prioritization) skills.